Term Expires: 12/31/21

-Deputy Mayor Jay Arnold began his first term on the Kirkland City Council in January 2014, and was chosen by Councilmembers to serve as Deputy Mayor in January 2016 for a two year term.
+Deputy Mayor Jay Arnold began his first term on the Kirkland City Council in January 2014, and was re-elected to another four-year term beginning January 2018.
+He was chosen by Councilmembers to serve as Deputy Mayor in January 2016 and again in 2018 for another two-year term.

-Current City Council committee assignments: Chair of the Planning, Economic and Development Committee, Finance and Administration Committee.
+Current City Council committee assignments: Disability Board, and Chair of the Finance and Administration Committee.

-Regional representation: Puget Sound Regional Council (PSRC) Growth Management Policy Board, Eastside Rail Corridor Regional Advisory Council, King County Cities Climate Collaboration, Eastside Transportation Partnership, PSRC Transit Oriented Development Advisory Committee, WRIA-8 Salmon Recovery Council, PSRC Executive Board (alternate).
+Regional representation: Puget Sound Regional Council (PSRC) Growth Management Policy Board, Eastside Rail Corridor Regional Advisory Council, King County Cities Climate Collaboration, Eastside Transportation Partnership, PSRC Transit Oriented Development Advisory Committee.

 About Deputy Mayor Jay Arnold: Deputy Mayor Arnold seeks to protect Kirkland's quality of life through long-term planning, forward-thinking investments in transportation and parks, and a focus on sustainability as we grow with grace.
 Prior to being elected to the Council, he served on Kirkland’s Planning Commission from 2009 through 2013, including a term as Chair.
 In 2011, he was appointed to the Parks Funding Exploratory Committee that put together Kirkland’s 2012 Parks Levy.
 Arnold co-chaired the successful campaign that won the support of voters, providing dedicated funding for Kirkland Parks.